Cray-HPE/docs-csm/upgrade/Upgrade_Only_CSM_with_iuf.md

 1. Management rollout

-   > **NOTE** The CSM services upgrade and validate CSM health are automatically executed in a hook run before the first management node is rolled out.
+   > **NOTE** The upgrade of CSM services and validation of CSM health occur automatically in a hook executed before the first management node is rolled out.

    Follow the IUF [Management rollout](../operations/iuf/workflows/management_rollout.md) instructions.

 1. Deploy product

-   > **NOTE**  Networking and CoreDNS anti-affinity are applied and the Kubernetes control plane is upgraded in a hook automatically executed at the end of `deploy-product`.
+   > **NOTE** The application of networking changes and CoreDNS anti-affinity changes along with the upgrade of the Kubernetes control plane is performed in a hook automatically executed after `deploy-product`.

    Follow these IUF instructions in order: